When developing new statistical methods, I usually create

 I contributed to the development of the R

-(developed and mantained by Daniel Gomon);
+package success (developed and mantained by Daniel Gomon);

 I was one of the organizers of the European R Users Meeting 2020 (e-Rum2020) conference;

-I made minor contributions to the R
+I made minor contributions to the R packages

-EnrichmentBrowser
+EnrichmentBrowser and markovchain.

 Below you can find more details about some of these contributions.